 Rules G-12(c) and G-15(a) govern interdealer and customer confirmations, respectively.
-For transactions executed on a yield basis, rules G-12(c)(v)(I) and $G-15(a)(v)(I)^{I^I}$ require the dollar price computed from yield and shown on the confirmation to be computed to the lower of call or maturity.
+For transactions executed on a yield basis, rules G-12(c)(v)(I) and G-15(a)(v)(I)^[] require the dollar price computed from yield and shown on the confirmation to be computed to the lower of call or maturity.
 The rules also require the call date and price to be shown on the confirmation when securities are priced to a call date.

-In computing price to call, only "in-whole" calls, of the type which may be exercised in the event of a refunding, should be used.
-The "in-whole" call producing the lowest price must be used when computing price to call.
+In computing price to call, only "in-whole" calls, of the type which may be exercised in the event of a refunding, should be used.1 The "in-whole" call producing the lowest price must be used when computing price to call.
 If there is a series of "in-whole" call dates with declining premiums, a calculation to the first premium call date generally will produce the lowest price to call.
-However, in certain circumstances involving premiums which decline steeply over a short time, an "intermediate" call date-a date on which a lower premium or par call becomes operative-may produce the lowest price.
-Dealers must calculate prices to intermediate call dates when this is the case.
-Identical rules govern the computation and display of yield to call and yield to maturity, as required on customer confirmations under rule G-15(a).
+However, in certain circumstances involving premiums which decline steeply over a short time, an "intermediate" call date-a date on

 Similar requirements are specified in rule G-12 for confirmations of inter-dealer transactions.
-The above of a state of the state of